 - the number of such assignments, which he or any partner of his firm has accepted whether singly or in combination with any other chartered accountant in practice or firm of such chartered accountants, shall be taken into account.

-- the audit of the head office and branch offices of a company one chartered accountant or firm of such chartered accountants in practice shall be regarded as one audit assignment.
+- the audit of the head office and branch offices of a company by one chartered accountant or firm of such chartered accountants in practice shall be regarded as one audit assignment.

-- the audit of one or more branches of the same company one chartered accountant in practice or firm of chartered accountants in practice in which he is a partner shall be construed as one audit assignment only.
+- the audit of one or more branches of the same company by one chartered accountant in practice or by firm of chartered accountants in practice in which he is a partner shall be construed as one audit assignment only.